coky-t/owasp-mastg-ja/Document/0x05b-Basic-Security_Testing.md

 Interception proxies like Burp or OWASP ZAP will not show this traffic, as they are not capable of decoding it properly by default.
 There are two plugins available for Burp, which are Burp-non-HTTP-Extension<sup>[28]<sup> and Mitm-relay<sup>[27]<sup> that leverages Burp to visualize XMPP traffic.

-As an alternative to a Mitm attack executed on your machine, a Wifi Access Point (AP) or router can also be used instead.
+As an alternative to a MITM attack executed on your machine, a Wifi Access Point (AP) or router can also be used instead.
 The setup would become a little bit more complicated, as port forwarding needs to be configured on the AP or router and need to point to your interception proxy that need to listen on the external interface of your machine.
 For this test setup tools like ettercap are not needed anymore.

 Tools like Wireshark can be used to monitor and record the traffic for further investigation either locally on your machine or through a span port, if the router or Wifi AP offers this functionality.

-#### リバースエンジニアリング
+#### Reverse Engineering

 There are many reason to reverse engineer an application: to understand application security logic, to identify application secrets and so on.
 More details on reverse engineering Android applications are covered in the next chapter [Tampering and Reverse Engineering on Android](0x05b-Reverse-Engineering-and-Tampering.md).

-### 参考情報
+### References

 - [1] Configuring an Android Device to Work With Burp - https://support.portswigger.net/customer/portal/articles/1841101-Mobile%20Set-up_Android%20Device.html
 - [2] Installing Burp's CA Certificate in an Android Device - https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device